Skip to main content

 ScenarioRecommendedWhy

-Multi-step login or reuse cookiesSessionShared cookie jar and TLS cache
+Multi-step login or reuse cookiesSessionShared session context

 Parallel jobs that must stay isolatedEphemeral or per-job sessionAvoid cross-talk between tasks